 These crunchy and savory Japanese rice crackers (Senbei) are an ideal snack or appetizer seasoned with togarashi, sesame seeds, and furikake.
 Adapted with easy, gluten-free swaps to make these rice crackers gluten-free!
-A popular Japanese snack, these senbei crackers are perfect for regular snacking or special occasions!
+A popular Japanese snack, these senbei crackers are the perfect snack for everyday or special occasions!

 Homemade Rice Crackers Senbei